ramensoftware/windows-11-start-menu-styling-guide/Themes/Command Center/README.md

   In order to switch between these backgrounds, set the value `Background=$Translucent`, `Background=$Glass`, `Background=$Frosted` or `Background=$Acrylic` in the "Style constants" section of the mod's settings.

-  Credits for this feature go to [Nathaniel4JC](https://github.com/Nathaniel4JC).
-It was something introduced in their [WindowsGlass](https://github.com/PhantomNimbi/windows-11-start-menu-styling-guide/tree/patch-1/Themes/WindowGlass) theme and I figured would go nice with this one as well.

-## Bonus
 - This theme can style your lock screen as well.

 ## Lock Screen